Practical Byzantine Reliable Broadcast on Partially Connected Networks (Extended version): Introduction

 The remainder of this paper is organized as follows.
-Sec.~\ref{sec:relatedwork} discusses the related work.
+Sec.~\ref{sec:relatedwork} discusses the related works.
 Sec.~\ref{sec:sysmodel} describes the system model and the BRB problem.
 Sec.~\ref{sec:background} provides some background on BRB algorithms on asynchronous partially connected networks.
 Sec.~\ref{sec:brachadolev} explains how we modify the interface of the Bracha-Dolev protocol to include state-of-the-art improvements of Dolev's protocol, and to add functionalities.
-Sec.~\ref{sec:latency} and Sec.~\ref{sec:throughput} respectively present our latency and throughput modifications of the Bracha-Dolev protocol, which we call MBD.1 to MBD.12.
+Sec.~\ref{sec:latency} present our modifications MBD.1--12 of the Bracha-Dolev protocol.
 Sec.~\ref{sec:perf_eval} details our performance evaluation.
 Finally, Sec.~\ref{sec:conclusion} concludes the paper.